 However, given the complexities and time constraints of modern-day commerce, many companies choose to outsource their payroll needs to companies skilled at managing international payrolls.

-How payroll works
+How international payroll works

 While the technical aspects of payroll differ depending on the business’s size, type and location, all payrolls follow the same basic protocols.
+Understanding how to do payroll is essential in maintaining consistency.

 When an employee is hired, the business inputs the employee’s account (including payroll KPIs), contract and tax information into the payroll account.